-After discovery ends, if you provided credentials for app discovery, you can review and export the app inventory in the Azure portal.
+After software inventory has completed, you can review and export the inventory in the Azure portal.

-In Azure Migrate - Servers > Azure Migrate: Server Assessment, click the displayed count to open the Discovered servers page.
+In Azure Migrate - Windows, Linux and SQL Servers > Azure Migrate: Discovery and assessment, click the displayed count to open the Discovered servers page.

-At this stage you can also optionally set up dependency mapping for discovered machines, so that you can visualize dependencies across machines you want to assess.
-Learn more.
+At this stage you can optionally also enable dependency analysis for the discovered servers, so that you can visualize dependencies across servers you want to assess.
+Learn more about dependency analysis.

 To export the inventory, in Discovered Servers, click Export app inventory.

-The app inventory is exported and downloaded in Excel format.
-The Application Inventory sheet displays all the apps discovered across all the machines.
+The software inventory is exported and downloaded in Excel format.
+The Software Inventory sheet displays all the apps discovered across all the servers.